 9,000-square-foot student makerspace

 3D printers, a virtual reality system, electronics fabrication tools and more is available, free of charge, for personal projects and group activities.

 New UCLA Samueli Makerspace

-The UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall at the start of the academic year.
+In 2018, the UCLA Samueli School of Engineering opened a new 9,000-square-foot student makerspace in Boelter Hall.

 Here, students can build personal projects, hold group activities such as workshops and hackathons, and participate in a robot hockey league.
 The space is supervised by trained student staff members, and is open, free of charge, to all UCLA students.